top of page

 Permaculture and Creativity - How to be more creative in your everyday life

-When most people hear the term "permaculture," they tend to envision a straightforward vision of sustainability and self-sufficiency - but in reality, it takes quite a bit of creativity to make that vision a reality.
+When most people hear the term "permaculture," they tend to envision a straightforward vision of sustainability and self-sufficiency - but it takes quite a bit of creativity to make that vision a reality.

 1. You Don’t Question Assumptions

 The first step to being more creative is learning to question assumptions.
 Most people take the world around them at face value and never stop to think about why things are the way they are.
-For example, why do we have a five day work week?
+For example, why do we have a five-day workweek?
 Why do schools start in September?
 Why do we drive on the right side of the road?

 2. You Don’t Take Risks

 Another bad habit that stifles creativity is a fear of failure.
-Most people are so afraid of failing that they never even try to do anything new or different.
-They play it safe, sticking to the tried and true because they don’t want to risk looking foolish.
+Most people are so afraid of failing that they never try to do anything new or different.
+They play it safe, sticking to the tried and true because they don't want to risk looking foolish.

 3. You Don’t Break the Rules